- Total project budget: $71 million

 - Budget items: Henrietta B. Foster Center for Northeast Small Business Development and Entrepreneurship ($15 million), connectivity in and around the Innovation District ($25 million), innovation hall ($10 million), operating fund ($21 million).

 - Presentation and video from Aug.
-6. (NOTE: Budget numbers and other details in presentations and videos from this summer are different than those proposed in the MAPS 4 package.)
+6, 2019.
+(NOTE: Budget numbers and other details in proposal presentations and videos from summer 2019 are different than those in the official MAPS 4 resolution.)

 MAPS 4 will help transform our entrepreneurial ecosystem by making investments in the Innovation District in near northeast Oklahoma City.
 This $71 million allocation will create jobs and encourage more diversification of our City’s economy.

 First, $15 million is for the creation of the Henrietta B. Foster Center for Northeast Small Business Development and Entrepreneurship, to specifically include minority small and disadvantaged businesses.